jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 - created `Date`: time of creation.
 - updated `Date`: time of last update.
 - name `string`: a nice scope name.
-- code `string`: used to identify scope in code.
+- tag `string`: used to identify scope in code.
 - description `string`: describe the scope's permissions.
 - scopeId `string?`: the parent of the scope.
 - data `object?`: developer assigned attributes.